frankdb/node101-movie-finder-data/README.md

-# Node 101 Express Server
+# Node 101 Movie Finder Data

-This project was built for San Diego Code School.
+This project creates a cache server to store movie data from the OMDB API.

 ## Getting Started

-Clone repo into local directory
+Clone repo into local directory.
+Run "npm start" and open on localhost:3000.

 ### Installing